algorandfoundation/docs/docs/get-started/tokenization/nft.md

 Maybe Alice should think about fractionalizing her artwork for her next auction!

 To create a fractional NFT, the total units must be a power of 10, greater than 1, and the number of decimals must be equal to the logarithm in base 10 of the total number of units.
-The fractional NFT standard is defined as part of [ARC-0003](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0003.md){: target="_blank"}
+The fractional NFT standard is defined as part of [ARC-0003](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0003.md){: target="_blank"}.

+The code snippet below demonstrates a fractional NFT where 10 tokens are created, each representing one-tenth (0.1) ownership of the singular digital artwork.

 === "JavaScript"
 	```javascript